Studentized sensitivity analysis for the sample average treatment effect in paired observational studies: Sensitivity analysis for constant effects

-Without control over the assignment mechanism, the probabilities $\pi_{i}, i= 1,...,I,$ are unknown to the researcher in an observational study.
-A concern in the analysis of observational studies is that $\pi_{i}\neq 1/2$ in a given pair $i$ despite $x_{i1}=x_{i2}$ due to latent discrepancies between the unobserved covariates $u_{i1}$ and $u_{i2}$.
-Through a sensitivity analysis, one seeks to assess the robustness of a study's finding to deviations from a paired experiment caused by unmeasured confounding.
+Without control over the assignment mechanism, the probabilities $\pi_{i}$ $(i= 1,...,n)$ are unknown to the researcher in an observational study.
+A concern in the analysis of observational studies is that $\pi_{i}\neq 1/2$ due to latent discrepancies between the unobserved covariates $u_{i1}$ and $u_{i2}$, which could in turn induce bias into $\hat{\tau}_i$ as an estimator for $\bar{\tau}_i$.
+Through a sensitivity analysis, one assesses the robustness of a study's finding to deviations from a paired experiment caused by unmeasured confounding.
 A sensitivity analysis places bounds on the allowable departure from a pair-randomized experiment.
-We use the model of \citet{ros87} and \citet[][\S 4.2]{obs}, which controls the allowable departure from a paired randomized experiment through a parameter $\Gamma = \exp(\gamma) \geq 1$.
-In each pair, the model relates $u_{i1}$ and $u_{i2}$ to $\pi_i$ by $\pi_i = {\exp(\gamma u_{i1})}/({\exp(\gamma u_{i1}) + \exp(\gamma u_{i2})})$, which implies that $1/(1+\Gamma) \leq \pi_i\leq \Gamma/(1+\Gamma)$.
-The resulting model for biased treatment assignment in a paired observational study \citep{ros87} with sensitivity parameter $\Gamma$ is
+We use the model of \citet{ros87} and \citet[][\S 4]{obs}, which controls the allowable departure from a paired randomized experiment through a parameter $\Gamma = \exp(\gamma) \geq 1$.
+In each pair, the model relates $u_{i1}$ and $u_{i2}$ to $\pi_i$ by $\pi_i = {\exp(\gamma u_{i1})}/\{\exp(\gamma u_{i1}) + \exp(\gamma u_{i2})\}$, which implies that $1/(1+\Gamma) \leq \pi_i\leq \Gamma/(1+\Gamma)$.
+The resulting model for biased treatment assignment in a paired observational study with sensitivity parameter $\Gamma$ is